DLA employee in Guam shares family’s 12-hour typhoon experience

 |0

-This work, DLA employee in Guam shares family’s 12-hour typhoon experience, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA employee in Guam shares family’s 12-hour typhoon experience, by Beth Reece, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT